SofiiaShevtsova/brainnest_JS2/README.md

-# _EASY GAME_
+# _EASY CALCULATOR_

-## Do you like game?
+## Do you need calculator?

-Go to page https://sofiiashevtsova.github.io/brainnest_JS/ and play for fun!
+Go to page https://sofiiashevtsova.github.io/brainnest_JS2/ and try it!